idaholab/moose/framework/doc/content/syntax/Materials/index.md

 # Materials System

 The material system is the primary mechanism for defining spatially varying properties.
-The system allows properties to be defined in single object (a `Material`) and shared among the many other systems such as the [Kernel](syntax/Kernels/index.md) or [BoundaryCondition](syntax/BCs/index.md) systems.
+The system allows properties to be defined in a single object (a `Material`) and shared among the many other systems such as the [Kernel](syntax/Kernels/index.md) or [BoundaryCondition](syntax/BCs/index.md) systems.
 Material objects are designed to directly couple to solution variables as well as other materials and therefore allow for capturing the true nonlinear behavior of the equations.